andrewgremlich/andrewgremlich/README.md

 ## About Me

-I am an experienced software engineer, and my expertise covers many different areas!
-I enjoy doing a job well done.
-For me, that usually means that code is clean and understandable.
-To make clean and understandable code, I should also know what the code is doing.
+I am an experienced full-stack software engineer with a strong focus on writing clean, maintainable code.
+I take pride in ensuring my code is both understandable and effective, which means fully grasping its purpose and functionality.

 I currently help organize UtahJS Lehi meetups.
-I have met so many new and young developers that are hoping to get into the tech industry.
-I hope that I can adequately help and prepare them for their career.

-I write occasionally to [my blog](https://gremlich.me).
+I write occasionally to my development blog and my life blog.
 I am learning various different web technologies: from WebAssembly to IAAS like AWS CDK.
 Also in my study, I am looking to deepen my understanding of computer science principles in order to make efficient web software.

+I write occasionally to [my blog](https://gremlich.me).
+Follow me there!

 ## My Skills